 If you are a parent, carer or young person needing help or information, there are a range of resources available for you.

 If you, your child or young person does not have an Education, Health and Care Plan (EHCP) then you should talk to your nursery, school, or college in the first instance.
-If you then still require independent advice and guidance, then you should contact Trafford Parent and Young People Partnership Service (PYPPS).
+If you then still require independent advice and guidance, then you should contact Trafford Special Educational Needs and Disability Information and Support Service (SENDIASS).

-If you are a parent, carer or young person that needs help or information, including advice about your Education, Health and Care Plan (EHCP) and the processes involved contact Trafford Pypps
+If you are a parent, carer or young person that needs help or information, including advice about your Education, Health and Care Plan (EHCP) and the processes involved contact Trafford SENDIASS.

 Trafford Parents Forum

 The Family Information Service can provide you with information and advice about services which make up the local offer in Trafford.
 You can get details about the support which is available and what's on in the local area.

 Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a national network of organisations who provide free and impartial advice to children, young people and their families.